RaphaelNY/Rust-Base-Learning/19_high_trait/high-trait.md

 ### use `newtype` mode to implement outer trait in outer type.
 - rule: when trait or type defined in local package, it can implement this trait for this type.
-- can use newtype mode to cross the rule.
+- you can use new type mode to cross the rule.
   - use `tuple struct` to create a new type.
   - ***example11***

+## 19.5

+### macro

+- macro: a way to write code that writes other code.
+  - use `macro_rules!` to define a *declarative macro*.
+  - three types of macro: declarative macro, procedural macro, and attribute macro.
+    - `#[derive]` is a procedural macro. used for struct or enum,
+    - like, can add any _ in any place.
+    - like func, seems like function call, operate his token.
+- metaprogramming: write code that writes other code.